Zafuzi/micro_server/README.txt

 - about -

-Micro Server is a simple template for starting a new project that requires an api and a simple frontend
+Micro is a simple template for starting a new project that requires an api and a simple frontend

-Add code to "api/index.js" to handle api calls however you like.
+Add code to "server/index.js" to handle api calls however you like.

-Static website files go in "static/"
+Static website files go in "client/"
-See "static/local.js" to see how to call the api with a simple POST
+See "client/local.js" to see how to call the api with a simple POST

 - structure -

 	index.js : router
-	api/index.js : api
+	server/index.js : api
-	static/ :
+	client/ :
 		index.html
 		local.js